 Jacobson’s version continues:

 An interesting comment from a former convict himself.
 The difference between Jimmy and Holy Joe was that Jimmy had served out his sentence and became a free man.
-Holy Joe’s surname was Angus, according to a couple of reports including one by Captain Stanley of the Britomart, on September 17, 1840 which stated that Angus and Cough had been squatting at Raumataki for four years.
+Holy Joe’s surname was Angus.
+According to a couple of reports, including one by Captain Stanley of the Britomart, on September 17, 1840, Angus and Cough had been squatting at Raumataki for four years.